pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 - Threat Response API client ID and Client Password generated into your XDR
 - A Webex bot that will be used to send alert into an alert Webex Room
 - An Alert Webex Room which will be actually the Webex Bot room into which you will be in contact with the Alert webex bot
--

 ## Demo Part 1 - Detect the attack & Create Incident

 1. Check your Cisco XDR or SecureX tenant.
 If you don't have a SecureX tenant you can use the DCLOUD **Cisco SecureX Orchestration v1 - Instant Demo** [Cisco DCLOUD labs](https://dcloud.cisco.com/) -- [See Instructions here](https://github.com/pcardotatgit/SecureX_Workflows_and_Stuffs/blob/master/100-SecureX_automation_lab/dcloud_lab.md)
 2. Once logged into your Cisco XDR/SecureX tenant, create a Threat Response API client with all scopes.
 For this, go the **Administration** then Select **API Clients** in the left panel and click on the **Generate API Client** button.
 Click on the **Select All** link in the **Scopes** Section and click on the **Add New Client** button.
 Copy Threat Response **client ID** and **Client Password** and save them somewhere.[ See instructions here](https://github.com/pcardotatgit/SecureX_Workflows_and_Stuffs/blob/master/100-SecureX_automation_lab/ctr_api_client.md)
 3. Install the Lab Simulator into your laptop . [see Instructions here](https://github.com/pcardotatgit/lab_simulator-001).
 And **Start the lab Simulator**.
 The lab Portal web page should open.
 4. From the lab Portal web page click on the **Settings** button on the top left.
 Update the **ctr_client_id** and **ctr_client_password** variables with  CTR client ID and Client Password you got in step 2.
 Select Your Regions.
-At this point you can just save your changes.
+Save your changes **and stop and restart the simulator**
     ![](assets/img/21.png)
 4a.**Notice** DCLOUD instant demos are located in the US.
 4b.
 This operation actually update a file name **config.py** located into the code root directory.
 You can edit it manually if you prefer.
 5.**Important Notice ! : Flask requires you to stop and restart the simulator in order to make changes to be taken into account**.
-6. Now go to the your SecureX/Cisco XDR tenant Web GUI, and go to Orchestration.
+6. Now go to the your Cisco XDR tenant Web GUI, and go to **Automate** for XDR ( or **Orchestration** for SecureX ).
 Then Create a SecureX Token named **CTR_SecureX_Token** [ See Instructions here ](https://ciscosecurity.github.io/sxo-05-security-workflows/account-keys/securex-token).
 Or you can use the one you may have already created into your SecureX Tenant.
 In a few words, for creating it, open the **Orchestration** table then on the left panel go to **Account Keys** .
 Click on the **New Account Key** button and create a new account key named **CTR_SecureX_Token** with the **SecureX_Token** Account key type.
 OR check that a SecureX token already exist and use this one in the next steps.
 7. Start the simulator if not done.
-Your browser should automatically open on **http://localhost:4000**.
+Your browser should automatically open on **http[:]//localhost:4000**.
 And the lab topology must appear.
-8. Check that communication between the Lab Simulator and your SecureX/Cisco XDR tenant is Ok.
-For doing this, click on the **Checks SecureX / Cisco XDR** button on the top left of the lab portal web page.
+8. Check that communication between the Lab Simulator and your Cisco XDR/SecureX tenant is Ok.
+For doing so, click on the **Checks SecureX / Cisco XDR** button on the top left of the lab portal web page.

     The expected result is the following :